ayoubnajjout/ml_notebooks/README.md

    ```bash
    jupyter notebook
    ```
-4.Open the .ipynb file and run the cells to follow along with the project.
+4. Open the .ipynb file and run the cells to follow along with the project.

 ## Folder Structure